 Administrator – has access to all CMS Modules, including deleting data; in general, should be never used.

-Board of Management
+Board of Management - has full access to all CMS Modules and Reports, without deleting data

 Provider Account Manager – responsible for contacts with Providers, starting from underwriting of a new Provider, recommendation for the purchase of a Portfolio, through collecting Portfolios of Claims, to controlling payments and communication with the Provider.